 "Some of the best evenings that I have witnessed in Toronto have been performances by Andrew Burashko's Art of Time Ensemble-a caravan of classical and popular musicians.
 Art of Time leaps over the usual barriers of culture.
 So Schumann and Tolstoy can rub shoulders with Ginsberg and our best contemporary musicians.
 The result is entertainment that is often thrilling, often full of insights-as in the old values of art that delight and instruct."Michael Ondaatje

 "If happiness is being surrounded by a warm, exciting group and being accepted as one of their peers, then I have known true happiness with Art of Time Ensemble.
 They are the cream of the crop.
 Why do the best always come from Canada?"Madeleine Peyroux

-Andrew Burashko made his debut at the age of seventeen with the Toronto Symphony Orchestra and has since established himself as one of Canada's premier soloists.
-Known for his passionate performances and eclectic repertoire, Burashko has performed with most of the Canadian orchestras, collaborating with conductors Sir Andrew Davis, Yannick Nezet-Seguin, Jukka-Pekka Saraste and Pinchas Zukerman among many others.
+Andrew Burashko made his debut at the age of seventeen with the Toronto Symphony Orchestra and has since established himself as one of Canada's foremost musicians.
+Known for his passionate interpretations and eclectic repertoire, Burashko has performed with most of the Canadian orchestras, collaborating with conductors Sir Andrew Davis, Yannick Nezet-Seguin, Marin Alsop and Pinchas Zukerman among many others.